TrustAI/DeepConcolic/README.md

 2. MNIST Handwritten Digits,
 3. Lipophilicity Prediction (Physical Chemistry)
 4. UCF101 (need to download and put into the dataset file)

-## Software Dependencies:

-1. Create an environment by running the following commands:

-       conda create -n testRNN python == 3.7.0

-       conda activate testRNN

-Note: with the above commands, we create a new virtual environment dedicated for testRNN.
-Below, every time one needs to run the program, he/she needs to activate the testRNN

-2. Install necessary packages including

-       conda install -c menpo opencv keras nltk matplotlib

-       pip install saxpy sklearn

 ## Command to Run: